funited/indoor-coverage-prediction/README.md

 You can find the dataset on Hugging Face: https://huggingface.co/datasets/funited/Indoor_Coverage_Prediction

-For those who prefer "copy & paste" please check out the link in 'Project on Drive"
+For those who prefer "copy & paste" please check out the link in 'Project on Drive".
 # License
 MIT